nramenta/flow/README.md

     {% include "path/to/sidebar.html" if page.sidebar %}

-This is usefull for things like headers, sidebars and footers.
+This is useful for things like headers, sidebars and footers.
 Including non-existing or non-readable templates is a runtime error.
-Note that there are no mechanism to prevent circular inclusion of templates although there is a runtime limit on recursion.
+Note that there are no mechanisms to prevent circular inclusion of templates, although there is a PHP runtime limit on recursion: either the allowed memory allocation size is reached, thereby producing a runtime fatal error, or the number of maximum nesting level is reached, if you're using xdebug.

+## Path Resolution

+Paths referenced in `extends`, `include`, and `import` tags can either be absolute from the specified `source` option when instantiating the loader object or relative to the current template's directory.

+### Absolute Paths

+Absolute paths must be prefixed by a `/` character like so:

+    {% include "/foo/bar.html" %}

+In the example above, if the `source` directory is `/var/www/templates`, then the tag will try to include the template `/var/www/templates/foo/bar.html` regardless of what the current template's directory is.

+### Relative Paths

+Relative paths must *not* be prefixed by a `/` character:

+    {% include "far.html" %}

+In this example, if the `source` directory is `/var/www/templates`, and the current template's directory is `boo`, relative to the `source`, then the tag will try to include the template `/var/www/templates/boo/far.html`.

+### Path Injection Prevention

+Flow throws an error if you try to load any file that is outside the `source` directory.

 ## Output Escaping